Music, Research, Cool Artists Glen Walton Music, Research, Cool Artists Glen Walton

-Playtronica - Touch interfaces and performance by Glen Walton
+Playtronica - Touch interfaces and performance

 The Russian / French company Playtronica is definitely the most prolific creators of touch-based musical installations.
 They currently have two devices that they sell that allow anyone to create the kind of work that they put into public spaces (or perform in concert settings).